CommanderOutpost/ppttext-extractor/README.md

 * Data Extraction: Easily convert presentation text into structured data for further processing.

 ## 5. Technical Details
-* Backend: The app's backend is built using node.js and python with the express framework on node.js.
+* Build: The api is built using node.js and python with the express framework on node.js.

-* Frontend: The user interface is designed with HTML, CSS and JavaScript.

 * Text Extraction: Text extraction from PPTX files is achieved using python-pptx.